CanadaUS CareersRelocationLast updated: Jun 1, 2024

 Is the Move Worth It?

-If your primary objective is maximizing wealth accumulation and career acceleration, New York City is almost impossible to beat.
-However, if you are looking for an extremely safe, welcoming, and culturally rich city to raise a family, Toronto offers an exceptional quality of life that many find well worth the economic premium.
+If your primary objective is maximizing liquid wealth accumulation, minimizing taxes, and accelerating your career ceiling, New York City is almost impossible to beat.
+However, if you are looking for an extremely safe, welcoming, and culturally rich city to put down roots and raise a family without the anxiety of the US healthcare system, Toronto offers an exceptional quality of life that millions find well worth the economic premium.